bitwarden/contributing-docs/docs/contributing/pull-requests/code-review.md

   - Does the PR change the areas you expect to be changed?
     - Are any missing?
     - Are any present you didn't expect?
-  - Are there unit tests present?
+  - Are unit tests present?
 - Micro View - Focus on individual files.
   - Is the code style adhered?
   - Is the code readable?